Icom IC-R8600 "Wide Band" SDR / DSP

 inserted it in crooked…no No NO…that is not the case.
 We were able to

 get it out safely without any issues.
-When using ANY 16 GB cards (San
+When using other cards (we recommended San

 / memory channels and the screen capture pictures on the SD card.